-Name Age Position Ryuji Ueno, M.D., Ph.D., Ph.D.
+N ame Age Position Ryuji Ueno, M.D., Ph.D., Ph.D.
 53 Chief Executive Officer, Chief Scientific Officer and Director, Chairman of the Board of Directors Ronald W. Kaiser 53 Chief Financial Officer Mariam E. Morris 39 Chief Accounting Officer and Treasurer Brad E. Fackler 53 Executive Vice President of Commercial Operations Gayle R. Dolecek 64 Senior Vice President of Research and Development Kei S. Tolliver 33 Vice President of Business Development and Company Operations and Secretary Charles S. Hrushka 56 Vice President of Marketing Michael J. Jeffries(1)(2)(3)(4) 64 Director Timothy I. Maudlin(1)(3) 56 Director Hidetoshi Mine(2)(3) 57 Director V. Sue Molina(1)(2) 58 Director

 - (1) Member of Audit Committee.

-- (2) Member of Compensation Committee
+- (2) Member of Compensation Committee.

 - (3) Member of Nominating and Corporate Governance Committee.

 - (4) Lead independent director.

 Ryuji Ueno, M.D., Ph.D., Ph.D.
 Dr. Ueno is a founder of our company and has been our Chief Executive Officer since September 2006 and our Chief Scientific Officer since August 2004.
 Dr. Ueno also became the Chairman of our Board of Directors effective June 1, 2007 following the resignation of Dr. Kuno from that position.
 Dr. Ueno also served as Chief Operating Officer from December 1996 to November 2000 and again from March 2006 to September 2006 and as Chief Executive Officer from December 2000 to September 2003.
 Dr. Ueno has been a director since 1996 and served as Chairman of our Board of Directors from December 2000 to September 2006.
 Dr. Ueno co-founded our affiliate R-Tech in September 1989 and served as its President from 1989 to March 2003.
-Dr. Ueno also co-founded Sucampo AG in April 1998 and served as its President from October 2003 to May 2004.
+Dr. Ueno also co-founded Sucampo AG in December 1997 and served as its Chairman of the Board or Vice Chairman of the Board since its inception.
 Dr. Ueno received his M.D. and a Ph.D. in medical chemistry from Keio University in Japan, and he received a Ph.D. in Pharmacology from Osaka University.
-Dr. Ueno is married to Dr. Kuno
+Dr. Ueno is married to Dr. Kuno.